Virtual Machine Configuration

 • Boot firmware: UEFI

-After starting Kali, choose the "Graphical Install" or "Install" option from Boot menu.
+After starting your virtual machine with the Kali .iso file, choose the "Graphical Install" or "Install" option from Boot menu.
 Walk through the install process as-if you were installing Linux normally, except that you're installing it into your virtual machine instead.
 The default options are fine.
 For the GRUB boot loader, specify the installation path /dev/sda or /dev/nvme0n1, as prompted.
 Let the VM reboot after the installer finishes, and then log into Kali with whatever username and password you specified in the installer.

 To update your copy of Kali and its associated tools to the latest version after creating and launching the VM, run the following commands to check for, and then apply, any available updates.